geomagpy/magpy/README.md

 #### 1.2.2 Install MagPy within an anaconda environment

-Open a terminal by clicking on
-Create a python environment with packages for magpy:
+Open a terminal and create a python environment with packages for magpy which supports wxpython:

-        $ conda create env magpy wxpython  #Will create an environment called magpy which is suitable for wxpython
+        $ conda create -n magpy wxpython
+Switch into this environment:
+        $ conda activate magpy
+Install some basic packages required for MagPy:
-        $ conda install matplotlib scipy    #Will basic python packages
+        $ conda install numpy matplotlib scipy and MagPy:
-        $ pip install geomagpy    #Will install MagPy and all dependencies
+        $ pip install geomagpy

 You can now run XMagPy from the terminal by using the following command
         $ xmagpyw

 #### 1.2.3 Creating a desktop link

-To execute a python program within a specific environment it is recommended to create a small startupscript:
+To execute a python program within a specific environment it is recommended to create a small startupscript i.e. named xmagpy:

+        #!/bin/bash
+        eval "$(conda shell.bash hook)"
+        conda activate magpy
+        xmagpyw

+Make it executable e.g. by chmod 755 xmagpy.
-Open Finder and search for xmagpyw.
+Open Finder and search for your script "xmagpy".
 Copy it to the desktop.
-To change the icon, click on the xmagpyw link, open information and replace the image on the upper left with e.g. magpy128.jpg (also to be found using finder).
+To change the icon, click on the xmagpy link, open information and replace the image on the upper left with e.g. magpy128.jpg (also to be found using finder).

 ### 1.3 Windows installation - WinPython Package